 The eruption of Vesuvius in 79 AD devastated the cities of Pompeii and Herculaneum: everything was buried by a deluge of ash and lapilli.

-Everything, including a very precious library full of papyri, was marred by the hell that broke loose.
+Everything, including a precious library full of papyrus, was defaced by the inferno that broke loose.

 The papyri of Herculaneum? rise